leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/10_Additional_Common_Accounting_Transactions_Purchase_of_Assets.md

 </tbody>
 </table>

+\[Notes Box\]

-Transaction \#3 is called a compound transaction because there is more than one credit.
+*“Transaction \#3 is called a **compound transaction** because there is more than one credit.
 (A compound transaction could also have more than one debit, if required.)
-The total of the debits must equal the total of the credits in each transaction.
+The total of the debits must equal the total of the credits in each transaction.\] *

-In transactions \#1, 2, and 3, the accounts debited are *Land*, *Equipment*, and *Building* – often called fixed assets.
-These purchases are recorded as assets rather than expenses because they will last more than one accounting period and because their costs are significant amounts.
-In practice, the cost of a fixed asset becomes an expense over the time the asset is used rather than all at once at the time of purchase.
+In transactions \#1, 2, and 3, the accounts debited are *Land*, *Equipment*, and *Building* – often called **fixed assets.** These purchases are recorded as assets rather than expenses because they will last more than one accounting period and because their costs are significant amounts.

+\[Notes Box\]

+*“In practice, the cost of a fixed asset becomes an expense over the time the asset is used rather than all at once at the time of purchase.”*

 ## Interactive Exercise 11 – Asset purchase transaction